-Note: Most of these methods use a separate PID control for the DHW.
-This means that the Master boiler can be used to individually control its own DHW tank and provide space heating functionality at the same time.
+Note: Most of these methods use separate and adjustable PID control for the DHW.
+This means that the Master boiler can be used to individually control its own DHW tank and handle space heating functionality at the same time.
+This works, providing the system piping design is compatible with the method chosen.